 A few years ago the Ricki Lake Show called me.
 I thought I made it big as a blogger but turns out I didn’t hate Christmas enough to make it big.
 They were doing a show on hating Christmas and my blog caught their eye.

 I reposted the Why I Hate Christmas blog this week.
-It’s still relevant, but five years later I don’t have the same feelings I did then.
+It’s still relevant, but seven years later I don’t have the same feelings I did then.

 - Perhaps it’s because I’m not buying random “stuff” anymore.
 My Bigs send me links to gifts they really want or can use.